 Mick Taylor's tenure in the Rolling Stones saw him play on some of their most important albums, but it was relatively short-lived.

 Jim Morrison was already in a headlong downward spiral by the time he performed his final show with the Doors.

-American audiences got their first glimpse of Genesis on Dec.
-11, 1972 in Boston.
+American audiences got their first glimpse of Peter Gabriel and company on a December night in Boston.

 Jim Morrison earned the dubious distinction of being, as far as we know, the first rock star ever to be arrested while performing.

 A murder at a Rolling Stones concert effectively brought the peace-and-love ethos of the '60s to a jarring end.